 Meet the Staff

-The PHPDA team is made up of five (5) employees working daily to make positive impacts to our region in need of equitable access to health.
+The PHPDA team works daily to make positive impacts to our region in need of equitable access to health.
 This flexible team finds creative ways to tackle challenges with the support of the Governing Council, grantee partners, and community who are leading the way.

 Christina Bernard, MPA (she/her)

-Christina Bernard is the Associate Director at the Pacific Hospital PDA.
-She was hired as the Finance and Program Analyst in June 2010.
+Christina Bernard was hired as the Finance and Program Analyst in June 2010.
 She has served on the Boards of the Fremont Community School and The Mockingbird Society.
 She has experience in nonprofit management and analysis at the local, national, and international level.
 While a student at the University of Washington, she worked as a Research Assistant focused on performance measurements and environmental policy in local governments.
 She also created a program evaluation plan for a multi-year project conducted by a coalition of several local nonprofits.
 Prior to moving to Seattle in 2007, she worked on fundraising and development at Fairvote, a nonprofit dedicated to electoral reform.
 Previously, she spent three years at the World Health Organization in Geneva, Switzerland, where she worked with medical, technical and statistical specialists to produce epidemiological estimates for the Global Burden of Disease project.

 Ms. Bernard graduated with a Master’s of Public Administration from the University of Washington and a Bachelor of Arts in Government from Harvard University.